 Teachers and aides are admitted free to educational programs.
 Chaperones are always welcome, but only 1:15 students will be admitted free.
 Memberships or passes do not apply to educational programming and chaperones over the 1:15 student ratio will be required to pay the additional $10.
-If possible, please pay in one transaction as this will help speed up the check-in process.

 Do chaperones and teachers count in the max capacity?

 Yes, please keep your chaperone count and teacher count in mind when booking a field trip at Heritage Hill.
 Due to fire codes, we have to keep groups below a certain number when allowed inside buildings.

 What do I do when I arrive?

 Upon arrival, have a designated teacher enter the Education Center and come to the front desk to check-in.
 During check-in, you will be given a map, lunch time and location, and any other necessary items for the day.
 Any additional payments can be taken at this time as well.

 Dress for the weather, as much of your time will be spent outside.
 This includes bringing bug spray, sunscreen, rain jackets, hats, mittens, etc. Be aware that backpacks, large bags, and food and drink are not allowed in our historic buildings as there are valuable artifacts that could be affected by these.
 It is also advised that students not bring iPads/tablets with them as they are a distraction and could be easily broken or lost during one of the activities.

 Heritage Hill offers a few sheltered spaces as well as picnic tables scattered through the park where lunches can be eaten.
 Depending on your program, a lunch time and location may be scheduled if eating lunch at the park.

 What if it rains/snows?

 Please come dressed for the weather as Heritage Hill rarely cancels events/programs due to weather.
 Our programs run rain or shine.